cqq330330/dolphinscheduler/README.md

 supports Kubernetes, Docker deployment and custom task types, distributed scheduling, with overall scheduling capability increased linearly with the scale of the cluster
- - Support various task types: Shell, MR, Spark, SQL (MySQL, PostgreSQL, hive, spark SQL), Python, Sub_Process, Procedure, etc.
+ - Support various task types: Shell, MR, Spark, SQL (MySQL, PostgreSQL, hive, spark SQL,Xugu), Python, Sub_Process, Procedure, etc.
  - Support scheduling of workflows and dependencies, manual scheduling to pause/stop/recover task, support failure task retry/alarm, recover specified nodes from failure, kill task, etc.
  - Associate the tasks according to the dependencies of the tasks in a DAG graph, which can visualize the running state of the task in real-time.
  - WYSIWYG online editing tasks